Running a Javascript file

 }

-1. In your package.json file, modify the scripts section to include compilation commands for typescript files.
+package.jsonfile, modify thescriptssection to include compilation commands for typescript files.

 {